reactioncommerce/reaction/packages/reaction-core/docs/packages.md

     }
 ```

-From templates, you can use the `reactionApps` helper to load registry objects.
+From templates, you can create additional dynamic template `provides` using the `reactionApps` helper to load registry objects.

 ```html
   {{#each reactionApps provides="settings" name=name group=group}}